fairDataSociety/fds-blog/content/posts/is-it-time-for-serverless-application-platforms.md

 ***

-A note from the author, [Salman](http://www.salmanff.com/)
+A note from the author, [Salman](http://www.salmanff.com/):

 "[freezr](http://www.freezr.info/) is my own implementation of a personal server (_ahem_..
 Serverless Application Platform), consistent with the architecture laid out above.

 I will giving a demo of freezr at the [We are Millions](https://www.wearemillions.online/) hackathon on March 10th."

+This post is cross-posted also at: TODO SALMAN PLEASE ADD LINK

+***

+TODO:
+MIHA PLEASE ADD LINKS / INFO AS NEEDED